Fortnum & Mason

 Bringing internet technologies to life

 We designed the industrial design look and feel of all the interactive experiments in Chrome Web Lab, a unique year-long exhibition that existed simultaneously online and at the Science Museum, London.
-Web Lab gave visitors the opportunity to learn how the web works through playing with physical experiments demonstrating its key principles.
+Web Lab gave over 570,000 visitors the opportunity to learn how the web works through playing with physical experiments demonstrating its key principles.

 A computer you can build yourself